 Put together a list of the clients that you want to work with, cater your portfolio/CV to them and start contacting.
-Do you due diligence ahead of time and make sure that your pitch explains what you could do for them.
+Do your due diligence ahead of time and make sure that your pitch explains what you could do for them.
 And, make sure that you’re talking to the right person.
-Linkedin is made for networking, utilise the platform and don’t be shy.
+Linkedin is made for networking, utilising the platform and don’t be shy.

 Google maps is also an excellent way to find potential clients.
-Working with local companies while travel is restricted, maybe one of the best routes to take.
+Working with local companies is one of the best routes to take.
 Maybe you could find a local company that needs a new website designed.

 Shall I spend more time updating my brand?